8 Tips for Managing Your Child’s Tangled Hair

 We were a little skeptical at first, but it turned out to be a godsend.
 There’s a bit of a technique to using it, but once you figure it out, you can use it to untangle hair just as effectively as you would with a comb, but with way less pain for your child.

-We love it so much that after our third daughter was born, we went on Amazon and ordered a combo pack containing another small brush as well as a bigger brush to help with our then-three-year-old’s very long hair.
+We love it so much that after our third daughter was born, we went on Amazon and ordered a combo pack containing another small brush as well as a bigger brush.
+And now that we have four girls, we just ordered a double pack containing two large brushes.

-And now that our two eldest daughters are four and six years old, we just ordered a double pack containing two large brushes.
 We love that they untangle our children’s hair painlessly and make hair washing a way more pleasant experience for everyone!

 2. Start with the Tips